mycoleb/congressional-polarization/README.md

 ## Future Improvements

-- Integration with real congressional voting data
+- I need more integration with real congressional voting data
 - Sentiment analysis of congressional speeches
 - Analysis of specific policy areas and how polarization varies